AMGutierrezTrejos/AI-books-generator/ai-web-story/README.md

-react page flip to generate the book for the stories. buildbuzz.ai to generate the book for the stories. react icons to get free icons (arrows, play buttons, etc).
+react page flip to generate the book for the stories. buildbuzz.ai to generate the book for the stories. react icons to get free icons (arrows, play buttons, etc). react-paypal-js to pay with paypal and add coins to buy the book. paypal developer portal to get free plans.